 Research Interests: I study human-landscape interactions.
 More specifically, my research addresses the ecological and social facets of sustainable land management through the lens of coupled human and natural systems.
 Several current projects address the strategic integration of perennials into agricultural landscapes to meet multifunctional societal goals.
 Other projects address the establishment of establishment of restoration baselines and impacts of restoration practices.
 I use a combination of historical investigation, field studies, modeling, and both quantitative and qualitative inquiry.
 While my research spans local (1-10 km2) to regional scales (10,000-100,000 km2), my focus is on informing landscape (10-10,000 km2) management.
 The strength of my research lies in synthesis, integration, and partnerships: I make use of extensive collaborative networks to bolster the breadth, rigor, and impact of my work.

 Honors: Iowa State University Early Career Award in Teaching (2007), Teaching Award of Merit from the North American Colleges and Teachers of Agriculture (2007), Stanford University Leopold Leadership Fellow (2013), Kavli Frontiers of Science Fellow (2014), University of Minnesota Duluth Academy of Science and Engineering Inductee (2017), ISU College of Agriculture and Life Sciences Team Award (2018), Conservation Innovation Award from the Soil and Water Conservation Society (2020), and ISU Ivy College of Business innovationENTREPRENEUR Award (2020).
-I am on the editorial board of the scientific journal BioScience, a member of the “Rapid Response Team” of the Ecological Society of America, on the science advisory board of the Great Lakes Bioenergy Research Center, on the board of trustees of the Iowa Chapter of The Nature Conservancy, and on the board of directors of the Iowa Wildlife Federation and Practical Farmers of Iowa.
+I am on the editorial board of the scientific journal BioScience, a member of the “Rapid Response Team” of the Ecological Society of America, on the science advisory board of the Great Lakes Bioenergy Research Center, on the education and research advisory board of the Coalition for Renewable Natural Gas, board of trustees of the Iowa Chapter of The Nature Conservancy, and on the board of directors of the Iowa Wildlife Federation and Practical Farmers of Iowa.
 I previously served on the editorial board for the journal, Landscape Ecology (2010-2015).
 My work has been covered by the BBC, Corn and Soybean Digest, National Public Radio, the New York Times, Successful Farming, and The Washington Post among other farm and general interest media outlets.

 Strengths: Learner, Achiever, Focus, Futuristic, Analytical